schmidtwmark/qnd/presentations/day1.md

 - We need a coding environment
 - **Replit** is an online Integrated Development Environment
 - Skip installation/package management/local device issues
-- What does REPL mean?
-  - Read Evaluate Print Loop

 ---